MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-get-a-default-folder-and-enumerate-its-subfolders.md

 ﻿---
-title: 'Get a Default Folder and Enumerate Its Subfolders'
+title: Get a default folder and enumerate its subfolders
-TOCTitle: 'Get a Default Folder and Enumerate Its Subfolders' ms:assetid: 587e8392-cb03-442c-9058-1282f36dabdb ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184610(v=office.15)
+TOCTitle: Get a default folder and enumerate its subfolders ms:assetid: 587e8392-cb03-442c-9058-1282f36dabdb ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184610(v=office.15)
 ms:contentKeyID: 55119857
 ms.date: 07/24/2014
 mtps_version: v=office.15
 ---

-# Get a Default Folder and Enumerate Its Subfolders
+# Get a default folder and enumerate its subfolders

 This example shows how to obtain a default folder in the user’s default store and enumerate its subfolders.